kenstratton/my_blog/README.md

 <img width="684" alt="Screen Shot 2021-06-08 at 19 32 29" src="https://user-images.githubusercontent.com/77530003/121170831-b4da8e00-c890-11eb-9f00-e9dbce24156f.png">

 ### Collections (list and dictionary)
-Collections are useful to store data and tranmit multiple data in a bunched form.
+Collections are useful to store and transmit multiple types of data in a bunched form.
 This application uses two types of collection: List and Dictionary.

 On the screenshots below, posts is a list that pulls every Post instances stored in database.
 Its form is like [post, post, post, post, ....].
 And For loop is useful to approach each instance in the list.